-- If you have a handbag, seal it shut so thieves cannot easily remove your phone or other valuables from inside.
+- Keep your handbag open.
+Rather, seal it shut so thieves cannot easily remove your phone or other valuables from inside.

 There are a number of other common travel mistakes people make in China that are super easy to avoid.
 For example, you can put your wallet in your front pocket, keep limited cash in your wallet, avoid incredibly congested areas, keep your backpack in front of you when taking public transportation, etc.

 All of these small steps add up, and hopefully it deters any petty theft that could quickly sour a vacation.

 During your time in China, it’s likely you will take your fair share of taxis.
 Generally speaking, this is a very safe form of transportation, but it’s natural to be concerned if you’re a solo or female traveler.